10 Easy Ways to Social Distance AND Keep Giving Consistent

 This one’s a little more complex, but if you’re really serious about engaging your givers effectively, it’s time to learn about email segmenting (sending relevant messages to givers based on their giving behavior rather than sending email blasts to the whole church).
-Download our Crisis Kit, which contains two helpful resources: a Step-by-Step Guide for Growing Your Online Giving During a Crisis, and How to Talk About Giving During a Crisis, which contains tips on communicating and sample messaging for every type of communication.
+Download our crisis kit, which contains two helpful resources: a How to Run an Online Giving Campaign During Times of Uncertainty, and How to Talk About Giving During Times of Uncertainty.

 Free Giving Experience Audit